-Notified GCP inspectors shall be nominated by the CSC and/or notified by the Authority shall perform the inspection.
-A member of the CSC or any other expert (fulfilling minimum eligibility criteria) nominated by the CSC or the Chairman CSC, may accompany the inspection team-as an expert.
-The inspection team will be constituted considering on the Risk-Based score phase or type of trial/research, intervention / the investigational product, and other variables considered relevant on a case by case basis by the CSC.
-The inspectors should be well qualified (fulfilling minimum eligibility criteria) and have valid GCP qualification/certification.
+Notified GCP inspectors shall be nominated by the CSC and/or by the Authority shall perform the inspection.
+A member of the CSC or any other expert (fulfilling minimum eligibility criteria) nominated by the CSC or the Chairman CSC, may accompany the inspection team.
+The inspection team will be constituted considering the Risk-Based score, and other variables considered relevant on a case by case basis by the CSC.
+The inspectors should be well qualified (fulfilling minimum eligibility criteria).
 The team will have a lead inspector responsible for leading and coordinating the inspection, collating the information from team members, and finalizing the inspection report.

-13.2.
-Notification of schedule of GCP Inspection:
+13.2 Notification of schedule of GCP Inspection:

-In general, Risk-Based GCP Inspection plan issued bi-annually by the Pharmacy Services Division for information of the Investigator, Sponsor, CROs, Site/Center or Bio-Analytical Laboratory of a Clinical Trial/Research, but they will again be notified at least 7-10 days prior to the scheduled proposed announced inspection date and advised asked to confirm availability of inspectee and relevant trial related personnel.
+In general, Risk-Based GCP Inspection plan issued bi-annually by the Pharmacy Services Division for information of the Investigator, Sponsor, CROs, Site/Center or Bio-Analytical Laboratory of a Clinical Trial/Research, but they will again be notified at least 7-10 days prior to the scheduled inspection date and advised to confirm availability of inspectee and relevant trial related personnel.
 The notification of schedule will identify the study, the proposed sites to be inspected and, the proposed date(s) of inspection.
 In relation to triggered inspections, the CSC/DRAP may provide a shorter notice period or may conduct unannounced/surprise inspection.